Average Reading Time: 4 minutes and 26 seconds

 While modern herbal extracts have potent therapeutic value, it is difficult to match the blueprint of the original plant.
 Sadly, extracts kill the beneficial microbes that actually live on whole plants.
 Whole herbs carry specific microbes that support the actions of that plant, making their ingestion along with the whole plant supportive in receiving that plants’ benefits.
 In addition, the body may build a tolerance to an extract.
 Whole herbs, while not as potent as extracts, have a sustainable effect.
 In Ayurveda, whole herbs are combined with other whole herbs and spices to boost function, which can be as potent as today’s modern extracts.

 For example, in 1998, researchers at St. John’s Medical College in Bangalore, India found that turmeric taken with black pepper – both common ingredients in curry – increased the absorption of turmeric by an astonishing 2000%, with no adverse effects!
-(8)
+(8) In fact, numerous studies suggest the effects of raw turmeric are just as potent, if not more potent than curcumin extracts.
+(11)

 What is interesting is that in India, curry powder is loaded with turmeric, peppers and other spices.
 Turmeric is added to many dishes in India, and during the cooking process, the turmeric is naturally extracted and concentrated.
-Boiling and cooking helps naturally break down the turmeric in such a way that the absorption of medicinal grade constituents, like curcumin, are greatly enhanced.
+Boiling and cooking help naturally break down the turmeric in such a way that the absorption of medicinal grade constituents, like curcumin, are greatly enhanced.

 The average person in India eats about 2 to 2.5 grams of turmeric a day – that’s about 4 to 6 capsules of turmeric a day – almost every day of their lives.
 Interestingly, India has among the highest rates of prostate, breast, colon and lung health.
 Some researchers believe this may be due to the quantity of turmeric consumed on a regular basis.